 - Ask for a detailed, easily understandable explanation of the tests being performed and their results

 - If exercise or other physical activity is recommended by your physician, ask how best to perform this activity without risking further injury

 - Ask for clearly stated, written explanations of the diagnosis and prognosis, so you won’t have to try to recall it from memory once you leave the doctor’s office

 - Monitor your own stress level, which can be based on sleep patterns as well as feelings of irritability and helplessness

 Consider the Alternatives

-Should your doctor recommend surgery to treat chronic pain within the spinal vertebrae, don’t limit your options to traditional open back surgery, such as vertebral fusion.
+Should your physician recommend surgery to treat chronic pain within the spinal vertebrae, don’t limit your options to traditional open back surgery, such as vertebral fusion.
 For the ultimate peace of mind, contact Laser Spine Institute (LSI) to learn how to regain your life through a minimally invasive, outpatient procedure performed using gentle, endoscopic techniques.